dotmenu/dotmenu/README.md

 ```

 ### Prefix & Suffix

 The prefix is the text shown before the name of each option.
-You can set the prefix using:
 ```cs
 .Prefix(prefix)
 ```
-Additionally, there's an option to dynamically change the prefix and/or suffix for the selected option:
+Additionally, there's an option to dynamically change the prefix and/or suffix for the selected option.
 ```cs
 .PrefixWhenSelected(prefix) or .SuffixWhenSelected(suffix)
 ```

 ### Colors

-Customize the foreground and background colors using:
+Allows you to customize the foreground and background colors.
 ```cs
 .Colors(fg, bg)
 ```
-You can also configure the foreground and background colors differently for the selected option:
+You can also configure them differently for the selected option.
 ```cs
 .ColorsWhenSelected(fg, bg)
 ```